mariusghitoiu/ips-test/README.md

 ## Plan to approach the exercise
 * identify all entities and create/update tables to have all the data connected as need it.
-* create modules for all tables
 * populate database tables with tags content and also generate some fake data for `users` and `user_progress`
+* create Models for new tables and define relations between them.
 * create the API with dummy data and test the update in Infusionsoft for a user.
 * create the tests for new created endpoint.
 * decide how we will know what tag to set based on user progress.